Mark-Munoz/Algorithmic-Trading/README.md

 1. Monthly portfolio return bar chart (pos/neg coloring) vs ETF
 2. Monthly return for long picks vs short picks vs ETF
 3. Cumulative portfolio return vs ETF

-Extra Credit: Calculate the optimized weighting of the monthly restructuring and include in backtesting of algorithm.
-Make sure the weighting is performed each month when the portfolio is restructured.

-Parting Thoughts: Remember, we’ll work through all the Python and finance steps you need to understand to be able to calculate alpha factors.
-That being said, I’m not going to just give you everything – you’ll be responsible for determining the actual function for each factor and whether it’s a positive or negative factor.